vkumar1997/PseudoRandom-Number-Generator/README.md

 ## How to use
 1. Run `rand.py` using Python 2.7
 2. The code is built to perform any of the following tasks
-    a.
-Generate an unbiased random number
+    * Generate an unbiased random number
-    b.
-Generate a biased random number with 73% preference to the second half
+    * Generate a biased random number with 73% preference to the second half
-    c.
-Generate a list of unbiased random numbers in a given range for accuracy check
+    * Generate a list of unbiased random numbers in a given range for accuracy check
-    d.
-Generate a list of biased random numbers in a given range for accuracy check
+    * Generate a list of biased random numbers in a given range for accuracy check

 ## How does it work